Why we do this

 The Big Issue’s John Bird is proposing a similar Bill to be passed in England.

-For these reasons, adopting an exciting ‘one planet’ city or country target as part of a response to declaring a climate emergency sends out all the right signals and leaves nothing out.
+For these reasons, adopting an exciting ‘one planet’ corporate, city or country target as part of a response to declaring a climate emergency sends out all the right signals and leaves nothing out.

 We offer modelling tools to make visible the impacts of different versions of budget spends and have an ever-growing library of proven solutions available to paying clients for very competitive rates.